praisi-tech/Secure-NoteApp/README.md

-# SecureNote – Encrypted Local-Only Notes App
+# SecureNotes – Encrypted Local-Only Notes App

-SecureNote is a privacy-focused Android note-taking application.
-All notes are stored locally on the device and protected with AES-256 encryption and a master PIN.
-No cloud storage, no tracking, and no external servers.
+SecureNote is a privacy-focused Android note-taking application designed for users who prioritize security, offline access, and data ownership.
+All notes are stored locally and protected with AES-256 encryption.
+The application does not use cloud storage, tracking, or external servers.

 ---

 ## Features

-### Local Storage Only
+### Local-Only Encrypted Storage

-Notes are stored in an encrypted Room database on the user’s device.
-No cloud sync or data transmission.
+All note content is encrypted before being inserted into the Room database.
+No network permissions are requested, ensuring all data stays on the device.

 ### AES-256 Encryption

-All note content is encrypted before being written to the database to ensure confidentiality even if the file is accessed.
+SecureNote uses AES-256 to protect note content, attachments, and metadata.
+Even if the database or files are extracted, data remains unreadable without the correct key.

 ### Master PIN

-A master PIN is used to unlock the app and derive the encryption key.
-The PIN is never stored in plaintext.
+A master PIN is required to unlock the app and is used for deriving the encryption key through a secure key-derivation function such as PBKDF2.
+The PIN is not stored in plaintext.

+### Per-Note Password

+Individual notes can be secured with an additional password.
+Protected notes require both the master PIN (to open the app) and the note-specific password.

+### File Attachments

+Notes support encrypted attachments, including:

+* Images
+* Voice recordings
+* Documents

+All attachments are encrypted and stored inside the app’s private storage.

+### Category System

+Notes can be organized into categories.
+Users can create and manage categories for easier navigation.

+### Search Functionality

+A fast offline search system allows users to locate notes by title or content.
+Decryption happens only when needed for secure on-device searching.

 ### Encrypted Backups

-Users can export an encrypted backup file.
-Without the backup password, the file cannot be decrypted or imported.
+The app supports exporting and importing encrypted backup files.
+Backups can only be restored with the correct backup password.

 ### Modern UI

-Built using Material Design 3 components with a clean and minimal interface.
+Built using Material Design 3 for a clean, consistent, and intuitive user experience.

 ### Offline and Lightweight

-The app requires no internet access and does not depend on any external services.
+SecureNote does not request internet access and does not depend on external services.

 ---